Vigo School Corp. fires officer over inflammatory Facebook posts

 Anderson has four decades with the Vigo County Sheriff's Office and several years with the school district.
 He is a lieutenant with the sheriff's office and remains on the job.

-The Tribune-Star today has attempted, so far without success, to reach Anderson by social media message, telephone and in person at his residence.
+The Tribune-Star on Friday attempted, without success, to reach Anderson by social media message, telephone and in person at his residence.

 The Facebook posts